Wisconsin Department of Administration

 The Wisconsin Department of Administration (DOA) is an agency of the Wisconsin state government which provides a range of services and programs, from operations, technology, and logistical support for the state, to assistance programs for low-income homes, to state gaming.
 The department's services to other state agencies and offices include personnel management, payroll, accounting systems, technology solutions, and legal services.
 The Department is central to the state budget process, advising the Governor and state agencies on their budget submissions and analyzing solutions to fiscal problems.
 The Department also administers state information systems, procurement policies and contracts, fleet transportation, and risk management, and oversees buildings owned and leased by the state, facilities planning projects, and the Wisconsin Capitol Police.
+The Department also administers the state's compensation plan, which includes the pay and benefit administration for most state employees.

 The Department is headquartered in the Wisconsin Administration Building in Madison, Wisconsin.
 Kathy Koltin Blumenfeld is the current Secretary of the Department of Administration, appointed by Governor Tony Evers on January 18, 2022.